egvijayanand/dotnet-maui-templates/README.md

 * \*.Tizen.cs - Files specific to Tizen
 * \*.Windows.cs - Files specific to Windows

-For existing projects, add this block of code in the project file (.csproj). _This can affect the existing behaviour so take due care must be taken while doing so._
+For existing projects, add this block of code in the project file (.csproj). _This can affect the existing behaviour so due care must be taken while doing so._

 ```xml
 <ItemGroup Condition="'$(TargetFramework)' != 'net6.0'">